How to stop Binge Eating with these 9 helpful steps

 Being fully present causes you to slow down.
 It causes you to be present.
 By being present, you become aware of your emotions.
 You will start to notice being able to handle them more effectively and not being overwhelmed by them.

-The calmer and more aware you are of your feelings helps you to be in control of your eating patterns.
+The calmer and more aware you are of your feelings helps you to be in control of your thoughts around food.

 You will find your emotions less intense and therefore less likely to binge as a way of coping.